Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Proposed cloud-native open data platform for multi-Vendor O-RAN

 \subsubsection{Data storage layer}

-The collected data is stored in this layer.
-Depending on the volume and the accessibility requirement for this data by other components, a suitable storage system and table are used.
-Data lakehouse technologies are employed for sets of big data and relational databases for smaller datasets of data and mapping information.
+This layer stores the collected data.
+Depending on volume and access needs, suitable storage systems are used, such as data lakehouse technologies for large datasets, or relational databases for smaller sets and mapping information.